View John George's Obituary on ReadingEagle.com and share memories

 |

-Mr. John James George, 74, of Reading, Pa., died January 21, 2020.
-Mr. George was born in Berks County, Pa., on June 25, 1945 and was the son of the late John and Margaret Pierce George.
+Mr. John James George, 74, of Reading, Pa. died January 21, 2020.
+Mr. George was born in Berks County, Pa. on June 25, 1945 and was the son of the late John and Margaret Pierce George.
 He was preceded in death by a brother, Rudy C. Pierce.
 He was a retired Chief of Police of Colombia, Pa.
-He is survived by his wife, Linda George; a son, John George Jr.; three sisters: Margaret Ayala, Johanna Goheen and Mary Haubrich and her husband, William; a brother, Joseph George; and wife, Debra; four grandchildren and four great-grandchildren.
+He is survived by his wife, Linda George; a daughter, Kim George; a son, John George Jr.; three sisters, Margaret Ayala, Johanna Goheen, Mary Haubrich and husband William; a brother, Joseph George and wife Debra; four grandchildren and four great grandchildren.
 A private family gathering will be held.